benzitohhh/toessay/README.md

 ## Permalinks

 Ensure
-* site directories are readable by Apache. i.e. `sudo chgrp -R www-data wordpress`
+* site directories (and any simlinks - i.e. in /var/www/ ) are readable by Apache. i.e. `sudo chgrp -R www-data wordpress`
 * Apache mod_rewrite enabled
 * Apache virtual host: `FollowSymLinks` option enabled, `FileInfo` directives allowed (e.g. `AllowOverride FileInfo` or `AllowOverride All`)
 * .htaccess file is present within /wordpress/ and writeable.
 Below is an example.
 If url is not root, (i.e. bla.com/bla/),